-If a member of staff has a concern about a child or if a child makes a disclosure, staff will appropriately respond by listening and offering reassurance.
+If a member of staff has a concern about a child or if a child tells them they are being, or at risk of being abused, exploited or neglected, staff will appropriately respond by listening and offering reassurance.
 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.